sct/overseerr/docs/extending-overseerr/fail2ban.md

 # Protecting Your Server Using Fail2ban

+{% hint style="warning" %}
+If you are running Overseerr in a Docker container, make sure that the `PROXY` environment variable is set to `yes`.
+{% endhint %}

 {% hint style="danger" %}
 If you are running Overseerr in a Docker container, make sure that the `PROXY` environment variable is set to `yes`.
 {% endhint %}